 There’s plenty of good news in Philadelphia when it comes to seeing things for free.
 The Liberty Bell Center: Free.
 Independence Hall: Free.
 The U.S. Mint: Free.
 So what are you waiting for?
 Travel to the City of Brotherly Love as soon as you can before prices go up… (Not likely to happen anytime soon.)

 Courtesy Nick Millard, Go Providence

-Providence is another historic east coast city that should not be missed and you can much of it free via Providence Walks: The East Side Tour where visitors can trace the Creative Capital’s nearly 400 years of historical innovation.
+Providence is another historic East Coast city that should not be missed and you can much of it free via Providence Walks: The East Side Tour.
 This is a free walking tour where visitors can trace The Creative Capital’s 378 years of innovation from the city’s founding by Roger Williams in 1636 through present day.
 Stops include the Rhode Island State House, RISD Museum, Providence Art Club, The Providence Athenaeum, John Brown House Museum, and more.

 South Carolina: Stroll downtown Charleston

-By all means head to Charleston to stroll, at no cost, through one of the most genteel and gorgeous cities in America.
-For a long time, since its founding in 1670, Charleston’s nickname has been the ‘Holy City,’ due to its longstanding tolerance and acceptance of people of all faiths.
+By all means, head to Charleston to stroll, at no cost, through one of the most genteel and gorgeous cities in America.
+For a long time, since its founding in 1670, Charleston’s nickname has been the “Holy City,” due to its longstanding tolerance and acceptance of people of all faiths.
 Do stop into some of the beautiful and historic houses of worship along the way.
-Stop into the visitor center in the center of the town and pick up a free walking tour map and off you go.
+Stop into the visitor center in the center of town and pick up a free walking tour map and off you go.

 South Dakota: Mount Rushmore